 To provide consistency in data submittals and help avoid potential solution problems, PCs should follow the guidelines below to the maximum extent possible.
 However, WECC recognizes deviations from the guidelines may occasionally be needed.
 For these situations, PCs are requested to provide the SRS and Modeling and Validation Subcommittee (MVS) with the rationale for exceptions.
+In addition, refer to the "Year 20 Data Development Guidance" for modeling exceptions for requests beyond 15 years.
 The interconnection-wide base cases include the following steady-state data requirements:

-- 1. Except for collector-based generation such as wind and solar, all Bulk Electric System (BES) elements, as presently defined by NERC, within the Western Interconnection must be represented in WECC base cases without equivalencing. - 2.
-Non-BES elements may also be included in WECC base cases and follow the data submittal requirements in this DPM.
+- Except for collector-based generation such as wind and solar, all Bulk Electric System (BES) elements, as presently defined by NERC, within the Western Interconnection must be represented in WECC base cases without equivalencing. - Non-BES elements may also be included in WECC base cases and follow the data submittal requirements in this DPM.
 Any equivalencing of non-BES elements must be modeled to yield almost identical performance of a full representation in both steady state and dynamic analysis. - 3.
 Non-BES elements must be included if they have significant interaction with BES elements.
 Non-BES elements that may have a significant interaction with BES elements may exhibit any of the following characteristics: - a.
 Facilities that are operated at or above 50 kV, - b.
-Facilities that are operated in parallel with BES elements, - c.
-Facilities with connected individual generation resources ≥10 MVA or aggregate generation resources ≥20 MVA, - d.
-Facilities with connected reactive resources ≥10 MVAr. - Non-BES Local Networks and Radial Systems that feed only load or parallel/looped systems that are normally operated in a radial configuration could generally be excluded from modeling. - 5.
-Steady-state power flow data submitted to WECC must represent the existing BES elements plus planned transmission and generation facilities as described elsewhere in this document and as deemed appropriate by the PC. - 6.
+Facilities that are operated in parallel with BES elements, - Facilities with connected individual generation resources ≥10 MVA or aggregate generation resources ≥20 MVA, - d.
+Facilities with connected reactive resources ≥10 MVAr. - Non-BES Local Networks and Radial Systems that feed only load or parallel/looped systems that are normally operated in a radial configuration could generally be excluded from modeling. - Steady-state power flow data submitted to WECC must represent the existing BES elements plus planned transmission and generation facilities as described elsewhere in this document and as deemed appropriate by the PC. - 6.
 Paths defined in the WECC Path Rating Catalog must be modeled to include all elements consistent with the path definition.